BPZ equations for higher degenerate fields and nonperturbative Dyson-Schwinger equations: Abstract

 \section{Abstract}

-A correlation function in the two-dimensional Liouville field theory satisfies a linear partial differential equation when it involves a degenerate field, due to the decoupling of the null descendant field.
-According to the Alday-Gaiotto-Tachikawa (AGT) correspondence, such a correlation function is related to the partition function of certain four-dimensional $\mathcal{N}=2$ superconformal quiver gauge theories in the $\Omega$-background at a special point in the parameter space.
-Using the non-perturbative Dyson-Schwinger equations, we show that the instanton partition function satisfies a differential equation resulting from the constraints of the gauge field configurations.
-We demonstrate that the third order differential equations satisfied by the correlation function in the Liouville field theory with the next-to-simplest degenerate field and by the gauge theory partition function with the corresponding constraint can be identified, thereby confirming the main assertion of the BPS/CFT correspondence.
+In the two-dimensional Liouville conformal field theory, correlation functions involving a degenerate field satisfy partial differential equations due to the decoupling of the null descendant field.
+On the other hand, the instanton partition function of a four-dimensional $\mathcal{N}=2$ supersymmetric theory in the $\Omega$-background at a special point of the parameter space also satisfies a partial differential equation resulting from the constraints of the gauge field configurations.
+This partial differential equation can be proved using the nonperturbative Dyson-Schwinger equations.
+We show for the next-to-simplest case that the partial differential equations obtained from two different perspectives can be identified, thereby confirming an assertion of the BPS/CFT correspondence.